Global-Health-Labs/DROP/docs/NAAT/NAAT Example Efforts.md

-The DROP system can provide utility for a range of efforts in research and development for NAAT assays.
-RoboNAAT, as it has been affectionately named, has been built out to enable large scale experiments for PCR as well as isothermal amplification methods.
-An example effort for a SARS-CoV-2 loop mediated isothermal amplification (LAMP) assay is described in this document.
+The DROP system offers broad utility for research and development efforts focused on NAAT assays.
+Its specialized module, affectionately named RoboNAAT, has been designed to support large-scale experiments for both PCR and isothermal amplification methods.
+This document includes an example effort involving a SARS-CoV-2 Loop-Mediated Isothermal Amplification (LAMP) assay, demonstrating the platform’s capabilities in streamlining assay optimization and characterization.

-LAMP is an isothermal amplification method that relies on 4-6 primers to amplify a DNA or RNA target at a steady temperature, usually between 60-65C.
-The chemistry also utilizes a DNA polymerase with strand-displacing properties to allow for effective amplification.
-Different from PCR, which produces a predictable amplicon, LAMP amplicons can form many different structures.
-This provides both an advantage, for example in the probability, as well as a challenge, such as the possibility of off-target amplification.
+Loop-Mediated Isothermal Amplification (LAMP) is an isothermal amplification technique that uses 4 to 6 primers to target and amplify DNA or RNA at a constant temperature, typically between 60–65°C. The method employs a strand-displacing DNA polymerase, which enables efficient amplification without the need for thermal cycling.
+Unlike PCR, which generates a predictable and uniform amplicon, LAMP produces a variety of complex amplicon structures.
+This structural diversity offers advantages—such as increased amplification probability—but also presents challenges, including a higher risk of off-target amplification.

-Therefore, this chemistry was ideal for optimization on the RoboNAAT system as traditional one factor at a time (OFAT) optimization may not capture the full picture of a given LAMP assay.
-In this example, (1) Mastermix optimization, (2) additive screening, and (3) assay evaluation are all demonstrated with their example worklists and results.
+Given the complexity of LAMP chemistry, it is well-suited for optimization using the RoboNAAT system.
+Traditional one-factor-at-a-time (OFAT) approaches may not fully capture the intricate interactions within a LAMP assay.
+In this example, the RoboNAAT platform is used to demonstrate: (1) Mastermix optimization, (2) additive screening, and (3) assay evaluation are all demonstrated with their example worklists and results.

 ![SARS-CoV-2 LAMP Optimization Summary](./images/Example%20NAAT%20Efforts.png) <br>
 <small>Figure 1.
 High level overview of the NAAT optimization efforts described in this page.
 The efforts were broken into (1) mastermix optimization, (2) additive screening and (3) performance evaluation. </small>